-The Classes of 2018 and 2019 - Students graduating as members of the Classes of 2018 and 2019 can meet graduation assessment requirements through any of these three pathways:
+Classes of 2019 and 2020 Students graduating as members of the Classes of 2019 and 2020 can meet graduation assessment requirements through any of these three pathways:

-- (1) Achieving passing scores on high-level PARCC assessments; - (2) Achieving certain scores on alternative assessments such as the SAT, ACT, or Accuplacer; or - (3) The submission by the district of a student portfolio through the Department's portfolio appeals process.
+- (1) Achieve passing scores on high school level NJSLA/PARCC assessments; - (2) Achieve scores defined in the table below on alternative assessments such as the SAT, ACT, or ACCUPLACER; or - (3) Submit, through the district, a student portfolio appeal to the NJDOE.
 (Special Education students whose Individualized Education Plans (IEPs) specify an alternative way to demonstrate proficiencies will continue to follow the graduation requirements set forth in their IEPs.)